 Anyone is welcome to come and use any of our library items and resources, including our online databases.
 However, borrowing privileges are reserved for the following groups:

-- Biblical alumni and unenrolled students in good standing
+- BTS alums and un-enrolled students in good standing

 - Local pastors, chaplains, missionaries, and other leaders in Christian ministry

 Please note: licensing restricts remote access to our online databases to only faculty, enrolled students, and staff.

 - BTS Adjunct Faculty, Resident Faculty, and Staff: May borrow unlimited items at a time.

 - BTS students: May borrow up to 25 items at a time;

 - All other patrons listed above may borrow up to 15 items at time.